|

 initially filed in California, you are unwittingly doing the following:

-Spend $900 for a clean, ready-to-go, shelf company and then file it
+Spend $1400 for a clean, ready-to-go, four year old shelf company and then file it

 What's the difference between a